HannaMalec/comp150fall2024projectone/README.md

 #How our Game works

+#GAME
+   #Roll Die to generate a number and space to move forward
+   #Each NPC is assigned to a space on the virtual board

+   #Each event is randomly generated: Chance Events, Community Chest, and Property Tax

 #STORYLINE
    #Narrator is the monopoly_man
    #Player has a choice between four characters(monopoly pieces): battleship, race_car, top_hat, and thimble